 Drains, storm drains, storm sewers, or whatever you call them, are the second most popular places among urbexers.
 They're designed to carry rainwater and runoff.

-Don’t confuse them with sewers, which carry human waste.
-Sewers are usually smaller and much less pleasant - they’re dirty, smelly, and quite dangerous.
+, which carry human waste.
+Sewers are usually smaller and much less pleasant - they’re .
 We don’t recommend exploring sewers for obvious reasons: you’ll be wading through murky grey water, possibly with bits of toilet paper floating around.
-But it's not just what you see - it’s also about what you don’t see: bacteria, viruses, and other hazards that can cause serious illness.
+But it's not just what you see - it’s also about what you : bacteria, viruses, and other hazards that can cause serious illness.

 Some older systems might still connect drains and sewers, which poses environmental risks.
 Most modern cities, though, have separate networks, as shown below.